School Science Lessons

 It is used in making dyes, protecting clothes and carpets from moths and controlling insect pests in soil.

-It is possibly carcinogenic, so other chemicals should be substituted to deter moths and silverfish in the home, e.g. 1,4-dichlorobenzene, (paradichlorobenzene) and camphor.
+It is possibly carcinogenic, so use other chemicals to deter moths and silverfish in the home, e.g. 1,4-dichlorobenzene, (paradichlorobenzene) and camphor.

-The substance is toxic to blood, kidneys, the nervous system, the reproductive system, liver, mucous membranes, gastrointestinal tract, upper respiratory tract, central nervous system.
+It is toxic to blood, kidneys, the nervous system, the reproductive system, liver, mucous membranes, gastrointestinal tract, upper respiratory tract, CNS

 Repeated or prolonged exposure to the substance can produce target organs damage.